Trampoline: Safety

 Another of the most common sources of serious injury is an attempt to perform somersaults without proper training.
 In some cases, people land on their neck or head, which can cause paralysis or even death.
 In an infamous incident in the 1960s, pole-vaulting champion Brian Sternberg became paralyzed from the neck down in a trampoline accident.

 Danger can be reduced by burying the trampoline so the bed is closer to the surrounding surface to lessen falling distance, and padding that surrounding area.
 Pads over the spring and frame reduce the severity of impact injuries.
 Keeping the springs covered also reduces the risk of a limb falling between the gaps in the springs and the rest of the body falling off the trampoline.

 Kits are available for home trampolines that provide a retaining net around the trampoline and prevent users from bouncing over the edge.
 The American Academy of Pediatrics states that there is no epidemiological evidence that these improve safety.
 The nets do prevent jumpers falling off the trampoline onto the ground, but these falls are not the most common source of injury.
 Multiple users bouncing in a netted trampoline can still be injured.
 Safety net enclosures have a larger benefit for safeguarding solo trampolinists, so long as they avoid falling on their head or neck.

 Having some training in a gym may be beneficial in alerting people to possible hazards and provide techniques to avoid bad falls.

 Family-oriented commercial areas in North America, such as shopping centres, carnivals, and so on, often include closed inflatable trampolines (CITs) as a children's attraction.
 These have safety nets on the sides to prevent injuries.

+Socks

+Trampoline socks, also known as trampolining socks, are socks that are specifically designed for trampoline use.
+These types of socks have rubber soles that help feet stick to mats or other smooth surfaces.
+They are special socks that provide better traction on trampolines.
+In the early days, these socks were primarily used to prevent injuries to trampolinists, who wore them during trampoline gymnastics.
+Nowadays, they are not only limited to be used by professional athletes.
+Ordinary adults and kids can also use them.

+Compared to regular socks, trampoline socks have good grip.
+These particular socks are essentially stretchable, non-slip socks.
+They are mainly used in the trampoline park industry.
+When entering a trampoline park, people are obliged to wear these special socks.
+The representative producers of these types of socks include Urban Air, Gripjoy, Innovate Knitting, and ESA Supplies.

+One of the early trampoline socks were introduced in May 2006 by Michael Wood, a design student at the University of Dundee.